Josh Bell Preview, Player Props: Marlins vs. Nationals

 Josh Bell At The Plate

-- Bell has driven in a run in 46 games this year (38.7%), including 11 games with more than one RBI (9.2%).
-He has also driven home three or more of his team's runs in two contests.
+- Bell has had at least one RBI in 37.7% of his games this season (46 of 122), with two or more RBI 11 times (9.0%).
+He has also been responsible for three or more of his team's runs in two contests.

-- He has scored in 34 of 119 games this year, and more than once 6 times.
+- He has scored in 27.9% of his games this year, with two or more runs scored in 4.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.